- Learn more about your career with us

 Graduation ceremony – held at the end of the program; a great celebration at the end of a rewarding and sometimes challenging year.

-- Barwon Medical Imaging
+- Barwon Medical Imaging (BMI)

-- Emergency Department (six month and 12 month positions)
+- Emergency Department (six-month and 12-month positions)

 - Gretta Volum Day Surgery Centre

-- Operating suite and recovery
+- Operating suite

 - Paediatrics